swecc-uw/swecc-wiki/docs/member-resources/applying-to-jobs/first-internship.md

 ### Resumes

 One of, if not _the_, key things that recruiters use to filter candidates is your resume.
 The parseability and readability of your resume is extremely important.
 It might look nice to create a document with fancy colors and cool pictures, but this is not what recruiters are looking for.
-They're looking for information about you – informative but quickly scannable.
+They're ultimately looking for information about _you_.

 <!-- center this image on the page -->
 <!-- and add a caption that says "Bad Design!" -->